duro80/Makefile4CubeMX/readme.md

  - libnewlib-arm-none-eabi

 ## Usage
+ The script look for make_args (located in project direcory) where is predefined preprocessor directives.
+Syntax for this file:
+   +DIRECTIVE_NAME
+   =DIRECTIVE_VALUE1
+   =DIRECTIVE_VALUE2

+  In version 1.5.0, the C_DEFS is only supported

+  Useage:
 	CubeMX2Makefile.py <path_to_cube_project> [-opt={0|1|2|s}]

 Example of use: open terminal in directory, where CubeMX generated the SW4STM32 project: